Asaf2445/visual_odometry_project/README.md

 ## Overview
 This project develops a robust visual odometry algorithm leveraging optical flow theory and data fusion techniques within the ROS2 framework.
 It estimates the trajectory of a moving platform by analyzing sequences of images from an onboard camera directed to the ground and data from an Inertial Measurement Unit (IMU).
 The fusion of these data sources is managed through a Kalman filter, ensuring enhanced accuracy and reliability of the trajectory estimates in a ROS2 environment.
 - This package is exclusively built for ROS2.
 It is being tested on Ubuntu 22.04 with ROS2-Humble.
+- **Docker Support**: The project includes Dockerfile specifications for building and running in Docker containers, making it easy to set up and use in diverse environments without the need for extensive local configuration.

 ## Key Features
 - **Optical Flow Utilization:** Utilizes optical flow algorithms to compute motion between successive camera frames, providing detailed motion vectors that contribute to trajectory estimation.